Opening Reception: Friday, December 5, 2014 6 – 10pm

 The premise is simple: hundreds of original works of art that are inspired by science from artists all over the world will be sold to support Art.Science.Gallery.’s year-round programming.
 Each work is “artist trading card” size (2.5 x 3.5 inches), and comes already framed with support from Jerry’s Artarama of Austin.
 The framed trading cards will be sold for $25 each or 5 for $100.

 The 1st Annual Art/Science Trading Card Exhibition in 2013 featured 187 works of art by 108 artists from around the world.
 All works from the 2014 and 2013 exhibitions are archived in Art.Science.Gallery.’s public online library of science-inspired trading cards at www.artscitradingcards.tumblr.com.
-2014 works will also be for sale online by clicking on the title of each piece in the archive (links will become active as works become available).
+2014 works will also be for sale online by clicking on the title of each piece on the tumblr site!

 The gallery started as a pop-up art space in 2012 and was successfully crowdfunded on IndieGoGo.com by 73 founding supporters in 2013, which catalyzed the gallery’s move to a brick-and-mortar space.
 The opening of the 2nd Annual Art/Science Trading Card Exhibition & Fundraiser marks the first anniversary of the gallery’s new permanent home in East Austin in the Canopy fine arts complex at 916 Springdale Rd.
 The gallery has exhibited over 350 science-inspired artists since it was founded.